 Find the probability, in simplified fraction form, that the number rolled is:

-A prime number.
+A multiple of three.

-A factor of 30.
+A factor of 36.

-An even number.
+A number greater than 4.

 A medical researcher studies 1000 people to see whether they contracted an illness and whether they were vaccinated against it.
 Find the probability: